Plating Composite Polymers, Hybrid & Exotic Materials

 As examples, SAT successfully plates:

-Hybrid Materials can be created to specially cater to differing situations in which a single polymer couldn’t fully handle alone.
-Along with their flexible capabilities, Hybrid Materials are also incredibly dynamic.
+Composite Polymers & Hybrid Materials can be created to specially cater to differing situations in which a single polymer couldn’t fully handle alone.
+Along with their flexible capabilities, Composite & Hybrid Materials are also incredibly dynamic.

-A Closer Look At Hybrid & Exotic Materials
+A Closer Look At Composite Polymers, Hybrid & Exotic Materials

-Hybrid Materials are materials created from combining multiple components into a single substrate, allowing for the creation of materials with dynamic properties that can boast a multitude of uses depending on the application in which they would be used.
-Hybrid Materials are ideal for situations where a component will be exposed to extreme environments – either extreme cold, extreme heat, or the conditions found outside Earth’s atmosphere.
+Composite Polymer & Hybrid Materials are created from combining multiple components into a single substrate, allowing for the creation of materials with dynamic properties that can boast a multitude of uses depending on the application in which they would be used.
+Composite & Hybrid Materials are especially ideal for situations where a component will be exposed to extreme environments – either extreme cold, extreme heat, or the conditions found outside Earth’s atmosphere.

-These are a situations where the properties of a single polymer simply wouldn’t suffice.
-This dynamicity makes Hybrid Material one of the most useful and resilient forms of polymers.
+These are situations where the properties of a single polymer simply wouldn’t suffice.
+This dynamicity makes Composite & Hybrid Materials some of the most useful and resilient forms of polymers.

-An important factor to note when discussing a Hybrid Material is the fact that it doesn’t have one single, consistent form.
+An important factor to note when specifically discussing a Hybrid Material is the fact that it doesn’t have one single, consistent form.
 Since they are a combination of multiple types of materials, Hybrid Materials differ from application to application.
-Because of this, they are specialized and created for a specific use rather than having a multitude of differing applications.
-This means that Hybrid Materials are specialized for a specific job, which also means specific information for their use is needed in order to maximize the usefulness and potential of polymers.
-This is done so they can be catered for each specific application they’re created for.
+Because of this, they are typically specialized and created for a specific use rather than having a multitude of differing applications.

-Since Hybrid Materials are highly specialized, they’re also able to take on a multitude of properties from their base polymers.
-For example, when PEEK is combined with Carbon Fiber, it combines the strength and the heat resistance of Carbon Fiber with the resistance to moisture absorption and strength that PEEK naturally has.
+Since Composite & Hybrid Materials are highly specialized, they’re also able to take on a multitude of properties from their base polymers.
+For example, when PEEK is combined with Carbon Fiber, it combines the strength and the heat resistance of Carbon Fiber with the inherent stability PEEK naturally has.
 This creates a superior substrate that combines the strengths of both materials, creating a product that can meet extreme requirements.

-Hybrid Materials can also bring cost savings when a less expensive material is mixed into a the pure resin.
-An example of this is seen when adding glass to Ultem.
+Composite Polymers & Hybrid Materials can also deliver cost savings when a less expensive material is mixed into a pure resin.
+An example of this is seen when glass is added to Ultem®.